Phontan/EventStore.PythonClientAPI/README.md

 or list of <i>ReadEvent</i> objects.

 <h4>Functionality description.</h4><p> As I wrote above, we have sync and async modes.
 If your operation is success,
-sync mode return you some answer, and async mode calls your <i>on_success</i> callback.
-If your operation failed, sync mode throws an exceprion, and async calls your <i>on_failed</i> callback.
+sync mode return to you some answer, and async mode calls your <i>on_success</i> callback.
+If your operation failed, sync mode throws an exception, and async calls your <i>on_failed</i> callback.
 If you pass some not expected arguments both modes throws error.<p>
 To create stream in Event Store use <i>create_stream or create_stream_async</i> method from ClientAPI.<br>
 <i>create_stream(stream_id, metadata="")</i>:<br>